You must pay your rent on time.

 Before calling make sure that you have your debit or credit card to hand, together with your account reference number which can be found on your bill.

-Then follow the instructions.
-It is easy to use, just call 0845 3724112.
+It is easy to use, please call 0845 3724112

 For standing order payments, please contact your bank and provide them with the details below.

-If you are a Babergh tenant: Lloyds Bank PLC, Sort Code: 30-98-31, Account number: 01217347
+Lloyds Bank PLC, Sort Code: 30-98-31, Account number: 01217347

-If you are a Mid Suffolk tenant: Lloyds Bank PLC, Sort Code: 30-99-85, Account number: 00708698
+Lloyds Bank PLC, Sort Code: 30-99-85, Account number: 00708698

 If you are transferring money from overseas, the IBAN you will need is:

-If you're finding it difficult to pay your rent, or if you're experiencing money problems, please contact our Money Matters Team.
+If you're finding it difficult to pay your rent, or if you're experiencing money problems, please contact our Money Matters Team

-We have a section on this site 'Money Advice and Support' where you can find out about other agencies available to offer you advice and support.
+Visit the Money Advice and Support section of our site where you can find out about other agencies available to offer you advice and support.